jasbanza/osl-kustomer-archiver/README.md

 - [Node.js](#nodejs)

 ### Kustomer API:
-- API Key with the following 5 roles:
+- API Key with the following 4 roles:
-  - org.admin.search.read
-  - org.user.search.read
+  - org.permission.conversation.delete
-  - org.user.search_execution.write
+  - org.permission.conversation.read
   - org.permission.search_execution.create
-  - org.permission.conversation.delete
+  - org.permission.tag.read

 ### Kustomer Saved Search:
 - Make a Saved Search, and remember to make it publicly viewable in it's settings.
 Note it's ID (taken from the URL when you edit it) which is used in the config.json